OpenMDAO/OpenMDAO/openmdao/docs/developer_docs/repo_guide/github.rst

 You'll need this token to allow the transfer of your documents to github-pages, once they are built on Travis CI.

-Then on Travis CI, you'll need to go to your Environment Variables section, and create a new env var, as shown here:
+Then on Travis CI, you'll need to go to your Environment Variables section, and create a new variable, as shown here:

 .. image::
     images/TravisEnv.png